stokes-adam/dotfiles/README.md

 ## Dependencies

-This configuration is for Xorg and does not accommodate for Wayland.

-Note that I choose not to specify any window manager like lightdm or gdm.
-I instead have `startx` execute when sourcing `.zshrc` and just log in from the shell directly.
+This configuration is designed for the Xorg display server, and is display manager agnostic.
+Assuming you have no display manager, the initial load of the .zshrc will execute startx and begin the i3 session.
+Otherwise, you can select i3 from your display manager of choice.

 ### Required

-1. git
+1. zsh
-2. stow
+2. git
-3. alacritty
+3. stow
-4. dunst
+4. alacritty
-5. feh
+5. dunst
-6. rofi
+6. feh
-7. polybar
+7. rofi
-8. nm-applet
+8. polybar
-9. xsslock
+9. nm-applet
+10. xss-lock
-10. i3lock
+11. i3lock
-11. picom
+12. picom
-12. pavucontrol
+13. pavucontrol

 ### Recommended